qur786/multiplayer-pong-game/README.md

 **Play the game here:** [Multiroom Pong Game](https://multiroom-pong-game.onrender.com/)

+❤ Please give it a start if you liked it.

 Please note that the project has been deployed in a free tier of a service.
 Due to resource limitations, players may encounter some delay or lags while playing the game.

 ## Technologies Used